-The İKSV Cultural Policy Studies Department conducts research that focuses on individuals’ rights to access, participate in, and contribute to cultural life, and supports all of the foundation’s activities with data-based studies.
+The İKSV Cultural Policy Studies Department conduct researches that focus on individuals’ rights to access, participate in, and contribute to cultural life, and supports all of the foundation’s activities with data-based studies.
 In this direction, it opens up its reports and policy texts for a discussion among cultural and art actors.

 As part of the Ortaklaşa: Culture, Dialogue, and Support Programme, which is based on İKSV Cultural Policies Studies’ over 10 years of experience and knowledge in the field, a Field Research will be conducted to determine the current situation and needs of active civil society representatives in the culture and arts field throughout Türkiye, who are the target group of the project, as well as representatives working on culture and arts in local governments.